couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

 stored information.

-To support both the creation and testing of views, and the deployment of views in production, Couchbase Server supports two different view types, **Unhandled:** `[:unknown-tag :quote]` views and **Unhandled:** `[:unknown-tag :quote]` views.
+To support both the creation and testing of views, and the deployment of views in production, Couchbase Server supports two different view types, `Development` views and `Production` views.
 The two view types work identically, but have different purposes and restrictions placed upon their operation.

  * **Development Views**